 Providing youth programs and partnering with educational institutions, JAZZ.FM91 gives opportunities for thousands of promising young students and emerging artists to gain experience in music and broadcasting through workshops, internships, scholarships, and jazz-related content and programs.
-Jazzology, the Jazz 4 Kids concert series, the JAZZ.FM91 Youth Big Band and The Canadian Jazz Archive Online are some of the JAZZ.FM91 programs and resources available to youth interested in expanding their knowledge of jazz.
+Jazzology, the Jazz 4 Kids concert series, and the JAZZ.FM91 Youth Big Band are some of the programs and resources available to youth interested in expanding their knowledge of jazz.

 JAZZ.FM91 also relies heavily on its team of volunteers.
 This dedicated group of people, many of whom have volunteered at the station since its earliest days, play a critical role in the smooth running of fundraising and events.
 Currently, the station has 90 active volunteers.